marialyk77/Hotel_Bookings_Analysis/README.md

 This dataset comprises 119,390 entries for both a City Hotel and a Resort Hotel.
 Every entry signifies a hotel reservation made between July 1, 2015, and August 31, 2017, encompassing both successfully completed stays and those that were canceled.

-Research objectives:
-•	Evaluate strategies to enhance revenue.
+Research objectives: Evaluate strategies to enhance revenue.
-•	Investigate monthly booking trends.
-•	Examine cancellation patterns, revenue flows, and customer behaviors.

 🔗 Data location: The data is stored as csv files available by Kaggle [https://www.kaggle.com/datasets/mojtaba142/hotel-booking].